lonycell/grafana.v7/devenv/README.md

 This folder contains useful scripts and configuration so you can:

-* Configure data sources in Grafana for development.
+* Configure data sources in ThingSPIN for development.
 * Configure dashboards for development and test scenarios.
 * Create docker-compose file with databases and fake data.

 ## Install Docker

-Grafana uses [Docker](https://docker.com) to make the task of setting up databases a little easier.
+ThingSPIN uses [Docker](https://docker.com) to make the task of setting up databases a little easier.
 If you do not have it already, make sure you [install Docker](https://docs.docker.com/docker-for-mac/install/) before proceeding to the next step.

 ## Developer dashboards and data sources